What Does Renters Insurance Cover

 What renters insurance doesn’t cover

 Renters insurance is pretty awesome, but it’s not a cloak of invincibility.
-It won’t protect you against every crappy thing that can happen on a daily basis, so it’s good to know what’s not covered by your policy.
+It won’t protect you against every crappy thing that can happen on a daily basis, so it’s good to know what’s not covered by your policy, also known as policy exclusions.

 The following things are not covered by renters insurance: